Blog Best Practices

 Source

 Your blog readers are more likely to remember an article’s featured image over its title.
 Thus, you should choose images that are professional and memorable.
+Using tools like an AI image generator can help create unique visuals that stand out.

 Also, if you’re offering a lead magnet, such as an ebook, you should choose an image and consistently use it across all your marketing channels.